Fundraising the film:

-The Cigarette Surfboard symbolizes the issue of cigarette butt pollution and its effect on our oceans.
+The Cigarette Surfboards symbolize our single-use throw away culture and its effects on our oceans.
 The mentality of the “flick” (out of sight, out of mind) can be understood as a larger metaphor for how humans are polluting our oceans.

-The surfboard will be utilized as a starting point to share the innovative approaches that individuals, communities, organizations and industries around the globe are implementing to protect our oceans.
+The surfboards will be utilized as a starting point to share the innovative approaches that individuals, communities, organizations and industries around the globe are implementing to protect our oceans.
 We plan to cover ecological, technological, social, and cultural solutions that will inspire people to become more involved.

 We will use the film as a way to help preserve surfing’s message and history.
 We believe it is our obligation as surfers to have a positive impact on the health of our oceans.
 Through our travels, we will connect with internationally acclaimed surfers to ride a variety of cigarette surfboards, helping us to better understand the roots and modernization of the sport and its reliance on a healthy ocean.

 What you'll be watching:

 We intend to provide tools for individuals to take action, and to inspire people to become more mindful about how their habits impact our oceans.

 The structure of the film: